-Customers may request a migration if an app was originally installed in a global location due to missing region-specific baseUrl
+Customers may request a migration if a Forge app was originally installed in a global location due to missing region-specific baseUrl settings or if the Forge app did not support the host Atlassian app's region.

-at installation, customers might later move their product to a different region to meet data residency requirements.
-In these cases, they can request an app data migration through the customer-facing UI.
+Even if a Forge app supported a region-specific baseUrl at installation, customers might later move their Atlassian app to a different region to meet data residency requirements.
+In these cases, they can request a Forge app data migration through the customer-facing UI.

-To support migrations for Forge remotes, apps must implement the data residency migration hook in the modules
+To support migrations for Forge Remote, apps must implement the data residency migration hook in the modules field of the manifest and handle the required lifecycle hooks to complete the migration process.

 A migration module can be specified as follows: